Skip to navigation Skip to content

 Any queries about taxation of pensions or the requirement to lodge a tax return should be directed to:

-• In the other country - the tax authority in the other country directly
+• In the other country - the tax authority in the other country

 • In Australia - the Australian Taxation Office (ATO) website

-For general information on taxation, including issuing Australian Payment Summaries, see the Taxation information in International Social Security Agreements.
+For general information on taxation, including issuing Australian payment summaries.

 Tax treaty

-Australia has a double tax agreement with Switzerland.
-Tax deductions from pensions by one country are allowed as a credit against tax payable for residents of the other country.
+Tax deductions from income by one country may be allowed as a credit against tax payable in the other country.

-Tax deductions
+Tax deduction

-Swiss pensions are not taxed at source.
+Swiss pensions are not taxed at the source.

 Swiss tax year